How to file a complaint against a Chinese Supplier

 2. Inspection Reports & Certificates

-Any third-party inspection report, audit, or compliance certificate has a lot of relevance.
+Any third-party inspection report, audit, or compliance certificate is highly relevant.
 Reports from recognised providers, such as SGS and Bureau Veritas, are highly regarded.
 Both companies play a considerable role in quality control in China.
 These documents objectively show where your order deviated from expectations.

 3. Product Photos/Videos, Packaging Slips, and Invoices

 Visual evidence is crucial.
 Take timestamped photos and videos showing defective products and other inconsistencies.
-Record unboxing to capture external packaging as proof of tampering or shipping mismatch.
+Record the unboxing to document the external packaging and serve as proof of tampering or a shipping mismatch.
 Get invoices and other shipping information.
 This can further prove what was shipped versus what was claimed.

 How to Structure Your Complaint Email for Better Results